 Time and daylight in Sweden

-From early May until late August, lights up the night in Sweden lengthens your sightseeing days.
+From between end May and mid-July, the midnight sun lights up the night in northern Sweden lengthening your sightseeing days.

 Sweden is a country with big differences in daylight.
 In the far north the sun does not set at all in June and there is darkness around the clock in January.
 However, in January in Stockholm the sun rises at 8:47am and sets at 2.55pm, while July the sun rises at 3:40am and sets 10.02pm.